 Mindfulness isn’t a complicated theory or a deep spiritual practice reserved for Buddhists or mystics.
-Practicing mindfulness is very simple and accessible to us all.
-All we need to practice mindfulness is our body, an open mind, patience, and commitment!
+Practicing mindfulness is natural, simple and accessible to us all.
+All we need to is our body, an open mind, patience, and commitment!

 To truly understand what mindfulness means, we need to put it into practice.
 An important word to remember when practicing mindfulness is the word ‘NOTICE’.

 Just keep noticing openly, without trying to change anything, without judgement, without expectation, as often as possible.
 Notice what you are thinking.
 Notice what you are feeling.
 Notice what your body feels like.
 Notice where you are.
 Notice what you can see, hear, smell touch or taste.
 Just notice without seeking to change anything.